Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Simulation

-From Tab.\,\ref{table:robustness2}, a similar trend can be observed: the following error is minimized when $C=C_{M}$ and increases as the parameter mismatch becomes larger.
+From Table\,\ref{table:robustness2}, a similar trend can be observed: the following error is minimized when $C=C_{M}$ and increases as the parameter mismatch becomes larger.
 This tendency is common to both methods; however, the increase in error is more pronounced in the conventional method.
 In contrast, the proposed method suppresses the increase in following error under parameter mismatch, showing results consistent with those obtained for target path $1$.
 Based on these results, the proposed method maintains relatively good tracking performance within the range $0.75\leq C/C_{M}\leq1.25$, while the performance gradually degrades beyond this range.
-Furthermore, when the parameter mismatch becomes large, the proposed method exhibits performance degradation and may show divergence behavior in extreme cases.
-Although a rigorous stability analysis is not conducted in this study, these numerical observations suggest a practically useful range of parameter mismatch under the tested conditions and confirm the consistency of the results across different target paths.
+Furthermore, even in the extreme case $C/C_{M}=0.5$, where the conventional method diverges, the proposed method maintains a bounded tracking error of approximately $0.65$\,m, although the error grows as the mismatch increases.
+Although a rigorous stability analysis is not conducted in this study, these numerical observations provide practical insight into the allowable range of parameter mismatch and confirm the consistency of the results across different target paths.

-From the results above, it can be observed that when the steering resistance coefficient of the model $C_{M}$ matches that of the plant $C$, both methods achieve accurate path following.
+From the results above, it can be observed that when the steering torque resistance coefficient of the model $C_{M}$ matches that of the plant $C$, both methods achieve accurate path following.
 When $C_{M}$ and $C$ differ, the conventional method shows a noticeable degradation in tracking performance, whereas the proposed method reduces the following error by compensating for the model error caused by parameter mismatch.
-These results indicate that the proposed method improves tolerance to parameter mismatch and maintains acceptable tracking performance within the tested range of conditions.
+These results indicate that the proposed method improves robustness against parameter mismatch and maintains stable tracking performance over a range of conditions.